browserengineering/book/book/scheduling.md

 creates a new thread that runs the `callback` function.
 Importantly, this code returns right away, and `callback` runs in parallel with any other code.
-We'll use this to implement asynchronous `XMLHttpRequest`
-calls: we'll have the browser start a thread, do the request and parse the response on that thread, and then schedule a `Task` to send the response back to the script.
+We'll implement asynchronous `XMLHttpRequest` calls using threads.
+Specifically, we'll have the browser start a thread, do the request and parse the response on that thread, and then schedule a `Task` to send the response back to the script.

 Like with `setTimeout`, we'll store the callback on the JavaScript side and refer to it with a handle: